-Video games are in an exciting place right now.
+Video games are in an exciting position.
 This brand new baby medium, still in its infancy, is also the biggest media industry on the planet, boasting well over $150 billion in revenue each year.

 Here, we look at how games tell stories – from multi-million dollar triple-A titles down to solo indie shit.

 Check out some of the quick-start topics below, or scroll down for the full video game feed – updates every second Wednesday.

 Terror Billy vs the Nazis

 2009’s Echo Bazaar was where I first fell in love with video games.
 It’s a text-based RPG that you play in your browser – I think now it’s titled Fallen London.
 The game is set in an underground London (underground because it was stolen by bats); the whole thing is drenched in Victorian Gothic, in […]